SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 # Joining Across a Many-to-Many Relationship

-Ever wondered which starship in our fleet is crawling with the most droids?
+Ever wondered which starship in the fleet is crawling with the most droids?
 Me too!
-So let's find out!
-I want to list every ship in descending order based on their droid count.
+Let's list every ship in ascending order based on their droid count.

 Dive into `src/Controller/MainController.php`.
 The query is: